Simpler O(1) Query Algorithm for Level Ancestors: Introduction

-Although the basic algorithm has preprocessing time of $O(n\log n)$, the preprocessing time can be reduced to almost linear by having additional levels.
-The bound can be made linear by constructing a lookup table of all possible instances of small size \cite{BC:LCA}.
+This implementation of the Berkman-Vishkin algorithm will offer an alternative to the algorithm of Bender and Farach-Colton.
+Students familiar with the Euler-Tour technique \cite{TV} may find this conceptually even simpler and, almost certainly, easier to implement.
+The ancestor of node $v$ at level ``$d$'' is the first node after $v$ having level $d$ (in the Euler Traversal).
+Preprocessing time can be made linear by using table lookup for small sets.

-Many steps of the parallel algorithm \cite{BV} have alternate, simple serial implementations.
-In serial case, some parameters can also be changed.
-We modify the size of the Near array (from $\sqrt{k}$ to $k$).
-And we do not require two other arrays used in the parallel algorithm \cite{BV}.
+The proposed algorithm for table look-up is the usual standard algorithm.
+This, or a similar algorithm, has been used, e.g., in finding the lowest common ancestors\cite{BC:lca}\cite[Section 6.3.1]{LV} in serial setting and parallel prefix sum problem in parallel setting\cite{CV}.
+The table can be constructed in linear serial or $O(1)$ parallel time with $n$ processors.
+As a result, the parallel algorithm of Berkman and Vishkin\cite{BV} can also be simplified and made optimal.

-Some preliminary techniques are discussed in Section~2.
-The basic $O(n\log n)$ preprocessing algorithm is discussed in Section~3.
-This is used to get $O(1)$ query algorithm in Section~4.
-The use of two and multi-level structure is discussed in Section~5.
-A practical algorithm for ``reasonable'' values of $n$ ($n<10^{75}$) is described in Section~6.
+All nearest smaller algorithm, which is being used by the algorithms. is described in Section~2.
+The preprocessing algorithm is discussed in Section~3.
+Answering of queries is discussed in Section~4.
+Techniques for reducing preprocessing time are discussed in Section~5.
+Table construction is discussed in Section~6.